aminemastourii/AI-Research-Assistant/README.md

 ## Overview

 This system uses a multi-stage AI pipeline to transform research queries into comprehensive literature reviews.
-It searches academic databases, extracts key information, performs critical analysis, and generates synthesis reports—all powered by Google's Gemini AI and LangGraph workflow orchestration.
+It searches academic databases, extracts key information, performs critical analysis, and generates synthesis reports—all powered by OpenAI's GPT models and LangGraph workflow orchestration.

 ## Features